 MD5

-MD5 is a cryptographic hash function that produces a 128-bit hash value, commonly shown as a 32-character hexadecimal string.
-It is fast and widely supported, but it is considered broken for security-critical uses because attackers can create hash collisions.
+MD5 is a cryptographic hash algorithm that takes an input of any size and produces a 128-bit hash value, but it is no longer considered secure for modern security-sensitive uses because collisions can be generated.

 Examples